Academic Assistance

 Workshops & Presentations

 The Career & Technical Education Student Support Team is available to conduct classroom workshops or presentations at faculty request.
 Topics can vary from a general introduction to CTE student services to specific workshops for developing academic skills, including time management and effective study habits.
-Please feel free to contact us with a request—if we don't already have a workshop or presentation built for your requested topic, we'll develop one!
+Contact us to request a workshop or presentation.
+If we do not have a session on your topic, we will create one.

 Career Services & Job Readiness

-The Career Services & Job Readiness Department, partially funded by the Perkins Grant, provides students and graduates with a variety of tools, resources and services to help them prepare for future careers.
+The Career Services and Job Readiness Department, partially funded by the Perkins Grant, provides students and graduates with services to help them prepare for careers.
 To learn more about Career Services & Job Readiness, visit their webpage with the link below.

 With Career Coach, you can search for careers based on your CCAC program or search for CCAC programs based on your dream job.